+ What is your policy on homework?

 At the same time, part of mastering technology is learning when not to use it; how to judge the quality of information provided online; when to set our technology aside and focus on the quality of human relationships.
 Accordingly, we aim to use technology to support richer relationships, not to replace those relationships with screen time.

 Millennium students have technology available to them whenever needed, through school-provided Chromebook laptops.
-On any given day they may use these tools for a research project, to write an essay, or to have a videoconference with a fluent speaker of a foreign language they’re learning.
-An introductio nto coding and robotics is part of our science curriculum.
-All that said, f a visitor walks in to a typical project or seminar class, they will most likely see students talking with one another, engaging with faculty or outside experts, not only interacting with technology.
+On any given day they may use these tools for a research project, to write an essay, or to have a videoconference with someone relevant to a current project.
+An introduction to coding and robotics is part of our science curriculum.
+All that said, if a visitor walks in to a typical project or seminar class, they will most likely see students talking with one another, engaging with faculty or outside experts, not only interacting with technology.
 Our work is to help students integrate technology appropriately into a life full of rich relationships.

 + Do you have letter grades?